BawdyAnarchist/quBSD/Future_Development.md

+Left qb-list -s social zusr/social@[[:digits:]]+ ... make sure it gets auto cleaned.
+   Come to think of it, maybe I should embed some autocleaning into the start/stop for reclone zusr.

 It sounds like I still need magic cookies because some jails will still have opt to be on nullfs on host x11-unix

-qb-ephm needs updated with new screen stuff for Xephyr.

 0control review and ... overhaul?
    remember that you turned it off in exec.created